 🏨 Hotel Splitting Strategies:

-• Suite upgrades: Premium payers cover the upgrade cost
+• Suite upgrades: upgrade cost paid by those requesting it

-• Different check-in dates: Split based on nights stayed
+• Different check-in dates: split by nights stayed

 💰 Usually Split Equally: